-What to do if your Oculus Quest 2's Facebook account gets banned
+What to do if your Quest 2's Facebook account gets banned

 Getting your Facebook account unbanned

-If there isn't anything you can do easily, you can let Facebook know about your account by submitting a ticket.
+If there isn't anything you can do easily and quickly from the app, you can let Facebook know about your troubled account by submitting a ticket.

 - Head over to the Oculus Support page and submit a ticket by clicking on the Submit a support ticket link at this page.